hswerdfe/VibeCodeR/README.md

 - Sample skeleton files
 - Custom icons and resources

-This is ideal for testing out the functionality of a new project working with llms
+This template is ideal for testing new workflows involving large language models (LLMs).

 ## Installation